 The contents of this blog post were first published as a video.
 Watch the video entirely in Russian (with the English subtitles).

-Concentration is the key
+Concentration is the key for better memorization

 Having tested these techniques myself, I do believe that specific times of the day are better for memorization.
 However, I also advocate that sometimes the answer is far less complicated, and we need to go back to basics.